booch/presentations/Laziness/slides.md

 ???

-- Another option, written from scratch
+- Memoizable is another option, written from scratch
 - Dan Kubb, a "leader" in FP branch of Ruby community
+- More up to date
 - Mutation testing is a good sign
     - Verifies all possible code paths are covered by tests
     - Ensures that all code is necessary